hashicorp/terraform-website/content/source/docs/enterprise/api/workspaces.html.md

 ### Parameters

 - `:organization_username` (`string: <required>`) - Specifies the username or organization name under which to create the workspace.
 The organization must already exist in the system, and the user must have permissions to create new workspaces.
 This parameter is specified in the URL path.
+- `name`

 ### Create a Workspace Without a VCS Repository

-If you supply nothing but a name, you can create a Workspace without configuring it against a VCS Repository.
+If you supply nothing but a name, you can create a workspace without configuring it against a VCS repository.

+#### Parameters

+- `name` (`string: <required>`) - Specifies the name of the workspace, which can only include letters, numbers, `-`, and `_`.
+This will be used as an identifier and must be unique in the organization.

 #### Sample Payload